Understanding and managing the key risks in your business

-A good management team will not only look for opportunities but will also identify and mitigate risk
+A good management team will not only look for opportunities but will also identify and mitigate risk.
+In this article we look at why robust risk management is a prerequisite for business success.

 Risk is an inherent part of being in business.
 But it can be managed and its adverse outcomes can be mitigated.
 First, those risks must be identified.